 Stakeholders directly liaise with each other.
 Developers can raise capital to initiate projects and generate returns for investors or proceed with projects in emerging markets (e.g. Myanmar) where construction loans are of limited availability.
 Crowdfunders enjoy transparency and get access to opportunities formerly reserved for institutional investors.

-Since its launch in July 2013, the company has had projects from Thailand, Malaysia, Vietnam and Philippines, as well as America, Europe and Australia.
+The future Since its launch in July 2013, the company has had projects from Thailand, Malaysia, Vietnam and Philippines, as well as America, Europe and Australia.

 Acknowledging that real estate crowdfunding is a new, and perhaps misunderstood concept, CoAssets is also organising an inaugural Expo for Property Investing and Crowdfunding (EPIC) in July 2014, with the support of the Singapore Tourism Board (STB).
 First in the region, this event is designed to educate consumers about real estate crowdfunding and overcome the discomfort of funders dealing anonymously with developers online, allowing them to develop offline relationships.